GeorgiaDome 2026 Mock Draft

 The Bills could use help at OG, CB, and EDGE.

-No guard available is worth #26.
-While there will be some 1st round corners here, the Bills have to see what they have in last year's 1st rounder Maxwell Hairston.
+While Chase Bisontis would be a solid pick, I think the Bills plan on being flashy in round 1.
+There will be some 1st round corners here but the Bills have to see what they have in last year's 1st rounder Maxwell Hairston.
 I think the Bills really need to add to their pass rush to be in the mix for the AFC in 26'.
 As of now they only have Chubb (injury prone) and Rousseau as consistent options.

 27.

 Every year it's draft a Trent Williams replacement and it never happens.
-However, it now is becoming a contract issue and this could force the 49ers to seriously look for a successor.
+However, it now is becoming a contract issue and this could force the 49ers to seriously look for a successor but reports are that San Francisco does not plan to address it early this year.

 28.